fctaddia/KataBase/README.md

 }
 ```
 ### Conclusion
-To conclude, KataBase may be the right choice to start understanding how databases work in android.
+To conclude, KataBase might be the right choice to start understanding how databases work in Android.
 The implementation is very simple and allows it to be customized to your liking.